NetworkCommons/sig0namectl/demo/service-browser/DNS-SD browser notes.md

 ```
 🞣
 ```
+---
-Select/click 🞣 to type & add domain
+Select/click 🞣 to type & add main domain

 ```
 🞣 zembla.zenr.io
 ```
+---

-If new valid domain is entered and has DNS-SD browsing domain PTRs, show active collapsed SD domain
+If new valid domain is entered and has DNS-SD browsing domain PTRs, show the SD domain in retracted state.

 ```
 ▶ zembla.zenr.io
 🞣
 ```

-Selecting expand of collapsed SD domain  triggers regularly updated browsing domain enumeration (only when expanded) (this list displays the unique combined PTR record list of db._dns-sd._udp and b._dns-sd._udp recommended browsing domain list)
+---
+Expanding the SD domain displays a list of browsing domains, defined as the combined list of unique PTR record values of db.\_dns-sd.\_udp (single RR), and b.\_dns-sd.\_udp (one or more RRs) of the SD domain.
+- Expanding the SD domain triggers regular updates of browsing domain PTR enumeration.
+- Retracting the SD domain stops regular updates of browsing domain enumeration of the main SD domain.

 ```

 ▼ zembla.zenr.io
                 ▶ zembla.zenr.io
 🞣
 ```
+---

-If the browser has access to a private KEY capable of updating domain, this could be signified in rendering, eg. something like ⨯ delete, 🞣 add
+If the browser has access to a private KEY capable of updating the SD domain, this could be signified in rendering, eg. something like ⨯ delete, 🞣 add

 ```